There are some high stakes for Saturday's slate

 No. 13 Virginia Tech vs. Washington (7 p.m.
 ET in Atlantic City, New Jersey, on ESPNU)

-After its lopsided road loss to Auburn (88-66) last month, Washington suffered a pair of two-point losses to Minnesota and Gonzaga.
+After its lopsided road loss to Auburn (88-66) last month, Washington suffered two-point losses to Minnesota and Gonzaga.
 This is a key opportunity for Mike Hopkins' team to finish on the right side of the scoreboard against a Virginia Tech squad with seven players who've made at least 39 percent of their 3-point attempts, instead of just earning praise for competing.

 South Dakota State at No. 7 Nevada (9 p.m.
 ET on ESPN3/WatchESPN)